 Like many disciplines that suddenly find themselves gaining momentum, team coaching is being pulled in various directions.
 It’s this explosion of interest that has led to a range of definitions, a host of untested assumptions and a general muddying of the term.
 This can be confusing, and a little misleading.
 In recent months I’ve seen team coaching referred to as: coaching a group of individuals, hosting team workshops, running team building, coaching team leaders to improve their skills and much more.
 If this is confusing to veterans of the industry, imagine how the average client feels!

-Most team coaching definitions don’t seem to get to the root of why team coaching can be so valuable for clients.
+Most definitions don’t seem to get to the root of why team coaching can be so valuable for clients.
 However, I like the definition initially outlined by leading team performance researchers Hackman & Wageman* in 2005 because it intimates the need for collaboration:

 “…direct interaction with a team intended to help members make coordinated and task appropriate use of their collective resources in accomplishing the team’s work”.